Getting Free

 Throughout: Composting Practice

-Liberation requires release.
-Each week includes ritual space to consciously compost these inherited patterns - not bypassing them, but acknowledging what they've cost us and choosing to let go of what no longer serves.
+Each week includes space to consciously compost these inherited patterns: exploring the story, the way it lives in us, what it costs us and choosing to let go of what no longer serves.

 What You'll Explore